fizioterapia/WDI_CPP_2021/README.md

 # WDI 2021

-Repository with all exercises I did to this moment from subject "Wstęp do Informatyki" which I'm attending at my first year in University.
+Repository with all exercises I did to this moment from subject "Wstęp do Programowania" which I'm attending at my first year in University.

 # Structure
 All files made during one lesson of my subject are placed in coresponding directory.